alalUDDIN123/absent-carpenter-3793/README.md

 1. Landing page
   - Can see all users who are registered
   - Can see all orders
-  - Apply (Crud peration for products)
+  - Apply (Crud operation for products)